hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_sched_conf.md

 **max_reservation**) can be delayed repeatedly due to an overly optimistic job circulation time.

-JC_FILTER
-**Note:** Deprecated, may be removed in future release.
-If set to true, the scheduler limits the number of jobs it looks at during a scheduling run.
-At the beginning of the scheduling run it assigns each job a specific category, which is based on the job's requests, priority settings, and the job owner.
-All scheduling policies will assign the same importance to each job in one category.
-Therefore the number of jobs per category have a FIFO order and can be limited to the number of free slots in the system.

-A exception are jobs, which request a resource reservation.
-They are included regardless of the number of jobs in a category.

-This setting is turned off per default, because in very rare cases, the scheduler can make a wrong decision.
-It is also advised to turn report_pjob_tickets off.
-Otherwise qstat -ext can report outdated ticket amounts.
-The information shown with a qstat -j for a job, that was excluded in a scheduling run, is very limited.

 PROFILE
 If set equal to 1, the scheduler logs profiling information summarizing each scheduling run.